transparency-dev/trillian-tessera/README.md

 This is the most common lifecycle mode.
 Appender allows the personality to add leaves, which will be sequenced contiguously with any prefix that the log has already committed to.

-This can be configured via [`tessera.NewAppender`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppender).
+This mode can be configured via [`tessera.NewAppender`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewAppender).

 ### Migration Target

-This mode is used when either:
- - the log is being operated as a mirror of another log
- - the log is being migrated from one location to another
+This mode is used when the log is being migrated from one location to another.

 This can be configured via [`tessera.NewMigrationTarget`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera@main#NewMigrationTarget).